#Sandbox

 ttl | integer | Time to live in seconds (soft limit, triggers auto-pause; default: 0, disabled) |

-hard_ttl | integer | Hard runtime lifetime in seconds (cleans compute while preserving sandbox identity and services; default: 0, disabled) |
+hard_ttl | integer | Hard sandbox lifetime in seconds (deletes identity and durable state; default: 0, disabled) |

 network | object | SandboxNetworkPolicy.
 Controls traffic rules, protocol controls, credential bindings, and destination-scoped egress auth |